 — Krish (@Krish15178490) July 8, 2021

-A separate 3 tier system will be created in each district for handling the cases related to rental market.
+A separate 3 tier system will be created in each district for handling the cases related to the rental market.
 A civil court will not have jurisdiction over these cases which come under Model Tenancy Act.
-At the first level there will be rent authority, then a rent court and finally a rent tribunal will be set under each district.
-This will make sure that a separate resolution system will be setup for these things.
+At the first level, there will be rent authority, then a rent court and finally a rent tribunal will be set under each district.
+This will make sure that a separate resolution system will be set up for these things.

 4. Written Agreement is mandatory

 Now a written agreement is mandatory when any premise is given on rent.
 I guess anyways most of the people were making a proper agreement, but now it’s a law in itself.
 This agreement is also to be submitted to the concerned rent authority within 2 months of the agreement date.
-There will be some digital platform which will be setup for this as per the current wordings.
+There will be some digital platform that will be set up for this as per the current wordings.

 5. The landlord cannot stop the essential supplies of the premises

-Its mentioned that the property owner cannot stop the supply of any essential supply like water, electricity etc. just because there is some dispute with the tenant.
-In real life its seen that if there is any dispute or argument, the home owners take these steps to “teach a lesson” to the tenants.
+It mentioned that the property owner cannot stop the supply of any essential supply like water, electricity etc. just because there is some dispute with the tenant.
+In real life, it’s seen that if there is any dispute or argument, the homeowners take these steps to “teach a lesson” to the tenants.
 It is mainly to protect the rights of tenants as far as they have occupied the premises.
-If home owner still does this, the tenants can complain to the rent authority and an order can be passed by them to restore the services and also put penalty on home owner
+If the homeowner still does this, the tenants can complain to the rent authority and order can be passed by them to restore the services and also put a penalty on the homeowner

 6. No structural changes or sub-letting of property

-The tenant cannot make any structural changes in the property, not they can sub-let a portion of property to someone else without the consent of the property owner.
-If sub-letting is to be allowed, a supplementary agreement has to be made and even that has to be submitted to rent authority
+The tenant cannot make any structural changes in the property, nor they can sub-let a portion of the property to someone else without the consent of the property owner.
+If sub-letting is to be allowed, a supplementary agreement has to be made and even that has to be submitted to the rent authority

 If the tenant has to be evicted, then the property owner can’t just appear one day and order the eviction.
 It has to be done only by seeking eviction through the rent authority and it can be done on certain grounds like

-8. Rent Revision can happen only as agreement
+8. Rent Revision can happen only as an agreement

-The rents can’t be increased arbitrary now, it has to happen only as per the agreement which was written and agreed on.
-This will help the unorganized rental market where many a times, home owners increase the rent many a times just to make sure people leave the house on their own.
+The rents can’t be increased arbitrarily now, it has to happen only as per the agreement which was written and agreed on.
+This will help the unorganized rental market where many times, homeowners increase the rent many times just to make sure people leave the house on their own.

 9. Respect of Privacy and Rights of Tenants

-The law also tries to establish the fact that once the tenant has occupied the house, the property owner can’t treat them in wrong way and can enter the premise anytime without notice just because of the fact that they are the owners.
-They have to inform that tenants about their visit 24 hrs. before the entry (through electronic medium) .
+The law also tries to establish the fact that once the tenant has occupied the house, the property owner can’t treat them in the wrong way and can enter the premises anytime without notice just because of the fact that they are the owners.
+They have to inform that tenant about their visit 24 hrs. before the entry (through an electronic medium).
 No doubt that this is not applicable if your relationship with the other party is cordial and friendly.
 This point is mainly there to protect their rights and privacy.

 10. Roles and Responsibilities of both parties

-The law also defines the roles and responsibilities of landlord and tenants and tells what has to be fixed by whom.
-For example, It is tenant responsibility to do most of the repairs and replacement of small components like Wash Basic Repair, Taps, switches and sockets.
-On the other hand, the land lord is responsible for whitewashing of walls (hello Bengaluru).
+The law also defines the roles and responsibilities of landlords and tenants and tells what has to be fixed by whom.
+For example, It is the tenant responsibility to do most of the repairs and replacement of small components like Wash Basic Repair, Taps, switches and sockets.
+On the other hand, the landlord is responsible for the whitewashing of walls (hello Bengaluru).
 In the 2nd schedule of the act, all the details are given which I am putting below

-Will Model Tenancy Act 2021 really work on ground level?
+Will Model Tenancy Act 2021 really work on the ground level?

-Many people raised the point if this act will really work at ground level or not.
-One person said to me on twitter that Indian rental market is a sellers market and all these laws wont work, as property owners will also find some or the other way to get away.
+Many people raised the point of this act will really work at ground level or not.
+One person said to me on Twitter that the Indian rental market is a seller’s market and all these laws won’t work, as property owners will also find some other way to get away.

-What do you think about this new law ?
-Please share your opinion in comments section below
+What do you think about this new law?
+Please share your opinion in the comments section below

 Here is the list of some of our best content.